Beronio21/20241_T154_BUKSU-IT-Academic-Archive/README.md

 # Class Code: T154
-# Name of System: ONLINE THESIS SUBMISSION AND REVIEW SYSTEM
+# Name of System: BUKSU IT Academic Archive
 # System Description:
 Overall Description of the Thesis Submission and Review System Product Perspective: This system is an independent application aimed at enhancing the manual thesis submission and review process at Bukidnon State University.